 The artist’s taste can only affect the selection of formulas to be rendered, the cropping and the rendering.
 Thus, fractal art seems to fall outside the usual categories of ‘invention’, ‘discovery’ and ‘creativity’.
 (Mandelbrot, 1989, p.
 24)

-Here is a short list of attributes that defined fractal art in the early days… along with the clues to exclude what is not from that perspective.
-First, it is the production of pictures resulting from the application of fractal geometry and its algorithms.
-Therefore, images that exhibit repeating patterns or suggest infinite details do not qualify as fractal art unless they are plotted algorithmically; only those generated by iterated computations are the seeds of this kind of expression.
+- First, it is the creation of images resulting from the application of fractal geometry and its algorithms.
+Therefore, pictures that exhibit repeating patterns or suggest infinite detail do not qualify as fractal art unless they are plotted algorithmically; only those generated through iterated computations are the seeds for this form of expression.

 More recent attempts at defining fractal art